theripper93/Patrol/README.md

 **Custom Patrols**

-You can have a token patrol a specific area by drawing a Polygon (other shapes are not supported) and in it's text propriety call it "Patrol" (upper case P).
+You can have a token patrol a specific area by drawing a Polygon or Rectangle (other shapes are not supported) and in it's text propriety call it "Patrol" (upper case P).
 Any token in that area will patrol only inside that area

 **Auto Rotate**